EfficientIP-Labs/terraform-provider-solidserver/README.md

 * `additional_trust_certs_file` - (Optional) Path to a file containing concatenated PEM-formatted certificates that will be trusted in addition to system defaults.
 * `solidserverversion` - (Optional) The version of the SOLIDserver to interact with.
 This field is only for API users not able to retrieve this information dynamically.

-using username and password sample :
+## Using username and password authentication:
 ```
 provider "solidserver" {
     username = "username"